 Improves Body Hydration

 There is a popular notion that sodium dehydrates you which is not true.
-Proper intake of sodium replaces the salts lost in sweat and helps the body to retain essential bodily fluids and absorb water effectively.
+Proper intake of sodium replaces the salts lost in sweat and helps the body retain essential bodily fluids and absorb water effectively.
 When we sweat, we tend to lose electrolytes during a pre-workout session.
 A proper amount of salt will help maintain healthy levels of these compounds during exercise and pre work out sessions.

 Augments Body Strength

-A lot of strength and power are needed during a hard-core workout.
+A lot of strength and power is needed during a hard-core workout.
 When the body retains unrequired water, it can bring many ailments.
 Sodium helps the body shed the excess amount of water which in the long run keeps many diseases at bay.

 Adds More Fluid In The Muscles